MaJerle/c-code-style/README.md

 - Always use `/* comment */` for comments, even for *single-line* comment
 - Always include check for `C++` with `extern` keyword in header file
-- Every function must include *doxygen-enabled* comment, even if function is `static`
+- Every function MUST include *doxygen-enabled* comment, even if function is `static`
 - Use English names/text for functions, variables, comments
 - Use *lowercase* characters for variables
 - Use *underscore* if variable contains multiple names, eg. `force_redraw`.
 Do not use `forceRedraw`